 3. Pass Your State CNA Competency Exam

-The test consist of approximately 70 multiple-choice questions.
-They convert topics like on patient care and take around two hours to complete.
-A sills evaluation portion of the exam take andouther 25 to 45 minutes.
+The test consists of approximately 70 multiple-choice questions.
+They convert topics like patient care and take around two hours to complete.
+A clinical skills exam is a hands-on evaluation portion of the exam that takes another 25 to 45 minutes.
 Students demonstrate five skills in the allotted time.

 4. Maintain Your CNA Certification